Personalisation FAQ guide

 Does personalisation persist across sessions?

-If signals or attributes are stored in local storage, they:
+As signals and attributes are stored in local storage, they:

 - Persist across page reloads